Skip to main content

 • Heat: Yes

 If you're looking to spend less, Conair is your best option.
-For under a third of our top pick’s price, it hits the high notes of a good foot spa, but with less nuance.
-Like the HoMedics, the Conair has one button for heat and vibration.
-It lacks bubbles, massage rollers, or inserts, making it the few-frills alternative to pricier options, without just being a bucket.
+For a fraction of our top pick’s price, it hits the high notes of a good foot spa but with less nuance.
+It lacks bubbles, massage rollers, or inserts and has just one button for heat and vibration, making it the few-frills alternative to pricier options without just being a bucket.
 (We also tested those; more to come in a bit).

 The heat function didn’t increase the heat of the bath, but it did slow down the cooling process.
 It lost 11 degrees over 25 minutes.
 In the same amount of time, a regular plastic bucket lost 16 degrees.